ovace/art/essays/thoughts.md

 We all need a spice of madness to take on the madness that is the world.

-The joys of programming.
-Taking 2 hours to write a program that will run for 1s to accomplish a task you could do stupidly in 5 minutes.

 Without technology, one cannot survive.
 Without art, one cannot live.

 Why do countries with the term "Democratic" or related on their official name, tend to be the least democratic? **People**'s Republic of China, "**Democratic** Republic of Congo".